Gapstars-Pvt-Ltd/react-live-coding-fe/README.md

 # Frontend React Assessment

-Welcome to the technical test for the Fullstack Engineer position.
+Welcome to the live coding test for the Frontend React dev position.
 This assignment is designed to assess your skills in frontend development.

 This technical test comprises two sections: a basic [Node.js](https://nodejs.org/) API implementation and a [React.js](https://react.dev/)-based frontend implementation.